Reviews of Twilight Q (1987) and related work

 Twilight Q (1987)

-OVA series.
-Originally intended as a showcase for interesting new directors, but it only ran for two episodes.
-Both episodes are twisting noirish supernatural mysteries.
+An OVA series originally intended as a showcase for interesting new directors, but it only ran for two episodes.
+Both episodes are twisting supernatural film noir mysteries.
 Both have music by Kawai.